 On November 7, 2013, the SSAC released its SAC 062 advisory on mitigating name collision risk.
 [56] This advisory was based on the Interisle study [36], the August ICANN proposal [38], the October ICANN proposal [49], and SSAC’s own analysis of the subject.
 SAC 062 stated that the SSAC generally agreed with the October proposal, and it made a few additional recommendations:

-The first was for ICANN to work with the IAB, IETF, and potentially others to determine which domain names should be reserved, both TLDs and lower-level names.
+The first was for ICANN to work with the Internet Architecture Board (IAB), IETF, and potentially others to determine which domain names should be reserved, both TLDs and lower-level names.

 The second involved trial delegation.
-The concept is to delegate a TLD with a short time to live, then collect data on queries for that TLD.
+The concept was to delegate a TLD with a short time to live, then collect data on queries for that TLD.
 The trial could cause name collisions for a short time, which might be temporarily disruptive but would also allow issues to be identified and addressed before permanent delegation occurred.

-The third was having policies and processes in place to roll back delegation of a TLD, if the TLD is causing security or stability issues that can’t be immediately mitigated through other means.
+The third was having policies and processes in place to roll back delegation of a TLD, if the TLD was causing security or stability issues that couldn’t be immediately mitigated through other means.

 SLD Blocking List Effectiveness